top of page

 PBI Capacity Building Model

-Our capacity-building model strengthens collective community safety through four key pillars:
+Our capacity-building model strengthens collective community safety through four key elements:

 This model blends formal training with informal education, fostering strong partnerships and empowering communities to plan and act together for safety.
 Training can be tailored to meet your specific needs—contact us to learn more.